-The Corporation, by its estimated market share, is the largest Canadian drilling fluid systems provider, is growing its market share in the US, and is serving a wide range of Operators, downstream Operators and suppliers in both Canada and the US.
+The Corporation, by its estimated market share, is the largest drilling fluid systems provider in Canada and continues to grow its market share in the US, serving a wide range of Operators and suppliers in both Canada and the US.
 The Corporation has a growing presence in Canada in the production and specialty chemical business through its PureChem and Sialco divisions and has an expanding footprint in the US as a result of the Catalyst Acquisition and as JACAM expands its US market presence.

-The Corporation's client base represents a cross-section of the North American oil and natural gas industry, including independent junior and intermediate oil and natural gas Operators, large multinational producers and joint ventures, as well as into the pipeline and mid-stream markets.
+The Corporation's client base represents a cross-section of the North American oil and natural gas industry, including large multinational producers, intermediate oil and natural gas Operators, independent juniors, and joint ventures, as well as companies engaged in the pipeline and mid-stream markets.
 On a smaller scale, the Corporation also wholesales its drilling and completion fluids and its production and specialty chemicals to other oilfield service providers.

 The Corporation's business is based in large part on strong client relationships.
-The Corporation has a well-established client base of approximately 1,500 Operators, Downstream Operators (as defined below), suppliers and industrial customers having operations throughout western Canada and in the US.
-The top five clients of the Corporation accounted for approximately 28% of its revenues for the year ended December 31, 2017, with one large independent Operator accounting for approximately 12%.
-The Corporation's ability to design and deliver effective oilfield related chemical solutions has historically led to a high retention rate for clients that have recurring needs for the Corporation's services.
+The Corporation has a well-established client base of approximately 1,900 Operators, Downstream Operators (as defined below), suppliers and industrial customers having operations throughout the US and western Canada.
+The top five clients of the Corporation accounted for approximately 25% of its revenues for the year ended December 31, 2018, with one large independent Operator accounting for approximately 11%.
+The Corporation's ability to design and deliver effective oilfield related chemical solutions has historically led to a high retention rate for clients that have recurring and increasing needs for the Corporation's services.